workplaceninja/fmserver_stats/README.md

 # Warnings
 This is untested on an OS X server, so there might be a few things to tweak to get it working.

-For client statistics, you have to re-enable them in FileMaker Server each time the server is restarted.
+For client or top call statistics, you have to re-enable them in FileMaker Server each time the server is restarted.
 You could set up a Task Schedule to enable via command line every so often to have it automatically start up.
-Server statistics will stay enabled.
+(Server statistics will stay enabled.)